datanav/docs/configuration.rst

    * - ``dependency_tracking.dependency_error_threshold_total_bytes``
      - Integer
      - The number of bytes that dependency tracking can keep in memory at a given time.
 If this number is exceeded then the pump will fail.
+Do not set this value too high as it may cause excessive memory usage.
      - ``134217728`` (128MB)
      -